What Happens to Your Body When You Eat Chocolate

 One study from the Journal of Critical Reviews in Food Science and Nutrition found that chocolate could reduce body weight and BMI in healthy individuals if taken at 30 grams—that's one ounce—a day or more between four and eight weeks.
 (Keep in mind, this was a small subgroup.)
 The key here: Watch your portion sizes and stick to bars with more cocoa than sugar.

-One ounce of dark chocolate with 70 percent cocoa has about 25 mg of caffeine.
-(For comparison, an eight-ounce cup of coffee has about 95 mg.)
+One ounce of dark chocolate with 70% cocoa has about 25 milligrams of caffeine.
+(For comparison, an eight-ounce cup of coffee has about 95 milligrams.)
 While it's not a ton, you might get the jolt if you're sensitive to the stimulant, so watch your intake close to bedtime.

-If you're still reaching for sugar-laden milk or white chocolate rather than real cocoa, you're not doing your body as good as we've mentioned.
+If you're still reaching for sugar-laden milk or white chocolate, rather than real cocoa, you're not doing your body as good as we've mentioned.
 Added sugar can cause lots of harm to your health, like increasing belly fat, crushing your mood, and upping your risk of diseases.
 Consuming too much of the sweet stuff can also cause you to crave more of it.
-Want to cut added sugar from your diet for good?
-Grab a copy of The 14-Day No Sugar Diet today to get healthy swaps and curb your sweets intake.
+It's yet another reason why you'll want to never order any of the 35 Sugariest Restaurant Meals on the Planet!

 Those chocolate cravings are no joke.
 And they could come from a chemical reaction in the brain.
 A study from Physiology & Behavior shows that chocolate can induce a drug-like brain response that keeps you coming back for more and more.
 So stay strong and stick to one serving.